viamrobotics/docs/docs/get-started/installation/prepare/rpi-setup.md

     {{< imgproc alt="The storage screen is shown with a generic SD card available as an option." src="/get-started/installation/rpi-setup/imager-select-storage.png" resize="800x" declaredimensions=true >}}

-1. Now, configure your Raspberry Pi for remote access.
+1. Configure your Raspberry Pi for remote access.
     Click **Next**.
     When prompted to apply OS customization settings, select **EDIT SETTINGS**.